adtonos/sandstorm-sdk-android/README.md

 ### Choose SDK versions
 You have to decide which version of SDK you want to use.
 Two available:

-**SandstormSDK** - contains SDK functionality with additional user targeting provided by [NumberEight](https://numbereight.ai/); this version will ask user for extra permissions (i.e. location)
+**SandstormSDK** - contains SDK functionality + extra user profiling; this version will ask user for extra permissions (i.e. location)

-> [NumberEight](https://numbereight.ai/) is an AI software, which predicts the live context of a user (e.g. running, commuting) from sensors present in the device, and then packages them neatly into ID-less behavioural audiences (e.g. joggers, frequent shoppers).
+> Profiling mechanism used is an AI functionality, which predicts the live context of a user (e.g. running, commuting) from sensors present in the device, and then packages them neatly into ID-less behavioural audiences (e.g. joggers, frequent shoppers).

 **SandstormLiteSDK** - contains SDK functionality without extra user targeting; this version won't ask user for extra permissions